scottwhudson/Lunette/README.md

     To customize or disable specific keybindings, simply create a custom mapping table and pass it as an arg to `bindHotkeys()`.

-    To customize keybindings, the mapping table keys must correspond to Lunette command names and their values must either be a two-element map containing either a chord map or single key in the first position, and an activation key in the second position.
+    To customize keybindings, the mapping table keys must correspond to Lunette command names (see keybindings above) and their values must either be a two-element map containing either a chord map or single key in the first position, and an activation key in the second position.

     To disable a specific keybinding, set the value of the given command's key to `false`.
     ```lua